Dr. Meeta Yadav Vouk: Trusted AI: The only currency that scales globally

 AI may dominate headlines, but in the boardroom, the question isn’t whether to use it.
 It’s how to deploy it at scale safely, profitably, and globally.

 For Dr. Meeta Yadav Vouk, VP of AI and Analytics at Teradata, the answer is clear: AI belongs in the “big kids’ playground.”
 That means enterprise-grade resilience, regulatory compliance, and trust baked in from the ground up.
-In conversation with Phrase CPO Simone Bohnenberger-Rich, PhD., and Jason Hemingway, host of the In other words podcast.
+In conversation with Phrase CPO Simone Bohnenberger-Rich, PhD., and Jason Hemingway, host of the In Other Words podcast.

 Meeta outlined the realities of bringing AI from prototype to production across mission-critical workloads, and why guardrails, governance, and humility matter more than hype.